 Free Checked Bag

-Primary United Explorer Cardmembers and companions on the same reservation will have priority boarding.
-Cardmembers will be invited to board United-operated flights before general boarding.
+As a primary United Explorer cardholder, you and companions on the same reservation will have priority boarding.
+This means you will be invited to board United-operated flights before general boarding.
 This can be helpful when it comes to securing overhead bin space before it runs out.
-Most co-branded cards offer priority boarding as a perk for their respective airline such as Citi's American Airlines Platinum Select Card and Chase's Aer Lingus Visa Signature Card.
+This is a benefit featured on most co-branded credit cards.

 United Club Passes

-On the United Explorer cardmember anniversary, two United Club one-time passes will be deposited into the MileagePlus account.
-This is a nice perk for anyone that may have a long layover and want to relax in the comfort of a lounge.
-The United MileagePlus Club Card comes with United Club Membership along with Hyatt Discoverist Status and Hertz President Circle status.
+On the anniversary of you obtaining the United Explorer card, two United Club one-time passes will be deposited into your MileagePlus account.
+This is a nice perk if you want to relax in the comfort of a lounge before flights or during layovers.

 Global Entry / TSA PreCheck Credit